miguelaarrones/VRShooter/README.md

 # VRShooter
-A VR Shooter example game.
+A VR Shooter testing game.

 ## This project is not finished, there's a lot of polishment to be done and is not working as a properly shooter.